Github4Aakanksha/github4aakanksha.github.io/index.md

 ### Seismic Insights: Real-Time Earthquake Tracking with Google Cloud

+#### Business Problem:
+How can we automate real-time earthquake tracking and present the updates in a simple, user-friendly way for everyone?

+#### Solution:
 <div style="text-align: justify;">
-This project automates the collection and organization of real-time earthquake data from the Southern California Earthquake Data Center (SCEDC) using Google Cloud.
-A Python-based Google Cloud Function retrieves critical earthquake details—magnitude, location, depth, and timestamp—and updates a Google Sheet for seamless, real-time data synchronization.
-Users can easily append or replace data without manual intervention.
-An optional Flask app provides a simple interface to trigger updates and visualize the data.
-With the integration of gspread and oauth2client, this scalable, cloud-powered solution makes seismic activity accessible to both technical users and the general public.
+I developed a solution to automate the collection and organization of real-time earthquake data from the Southern California Earthquake Data Center (SCEDC) using Google Cloud.
+I created a Python-based Google Cloud Function that retrieves critical earthquake details—magnitude, location, depth, and timestamp—and updates a Google Sheet in real time, ensuring seamless data synchronization without manual intervention.
+To make the process even more user-friendly, I built an optional Flask app that provides a simple interface to trigger updates and visualize the data.
+By integrating tools like gspread and oauth2client, this scalable, cloud-powered project makes tracking seismic activity accessible for both technical users and the general public.
 </div>

 ![Google Cloud](https://img.shields.io/badge/Google_Cloud-lightgrey?style=flat-square&logo=google-cloud)